 - 37 CFR 401.9 [for inventors, to be treated as small businesses but with fewer restrictions].

-The standard patent rights clause transfers obligations from federal agencies, who are required to use the clause unless they can show reasons not to, to universities and other nonprofits, who accept the requirements of the clause as a condition of accepting the federal funds, as part of the overall funding agreement.
+[NIST has now conflated (a) and (b) into a single clause with a conditional for the nuclear weapons and propulsion systems, so the clause is now just 401.14].
+(The standard patent rights clause transfers obligations from federal agencies, who are required to use the clause unless they can show reasons not to, to universities and other nonprofits, who accept the requirements of the clause as a condition of accepting the federal funds, as part of the overall funding agreement.
 The standard patent rights clause does more than arbitrate the conditions under which the federal government gives up its right (as a matter of contracting) to require delivery of ownership of patentable inventions made within the scope of the funding agreement.
 The clause also stipulates how the patent property must be managed–a patent application must be filed within a specific period, and patent applications must be prosecuted and patents maintained; licensing of patents must (for nonprofits) give preference to small businesses; exclusive licenses to use or sell in the U.S. must include the requirement that products involved in such use or sale be “substantially manufactured” in the U.S. Income from subject inventions (that is, from patents on subject inventions) is also constrained–the only expenses that may be recovered from that income are ones “incidental” to the management of subject inventions.
 Any remaining money must be used for “scientific research or education” (and it’s not clear whether “scientific” modifies both “research” and “education”).

 It’s clear that patents on subject inventions–POSIs–are not ordinary patents.
 The patent property right in POSIs is not an ordinary patent property right.
 The text that controls the POSI property right is the statement of policy at 35 USC 200.
 Specific instances of that control are then expressed in the standard patent rights clause.